Postdoctoral Research Regulations

 Representation

-2. The representatives have the right to participate, without a vote, in CES’ Scientific Board meetings.
+2. The representatives have the right to participate, without voting, in CES’ Scientific Board meetings.

 3. The representatives have the right to meet with CES' Board of Directors, at their request or the request of the Board of Directors, every time an issue needs to be resolved within the framework of this body's scope of action.

-4. The representatives are responsible for organizing half-yearly an information meeting with the post-doctoral researchers.
+4. The representatives are responsible for organising half-yearly an information meeting with the post-doctoral researchers.

-5. The representatives’ election is organized every year on the last month of the mandate.
-The voting process for the election of post-doctoral researchers’ representatives is carried out by ballot paper created by the Scientific Board's Administration, and it will be available on the myCES platform.
-The ballot paper will include the eligible post-doctoral researchers; each post-doctoral researcher can vote in only one colleague; the researcher with more votes is elected representative and the researcher obtaining the second greater number of votes is elected deputy representative; in case of a tie of 3 or more nominees, a second round is carried out; in case of a tie between 2 nominees (or 3 or more nominees in the second round), the representative organizes a draw in the presence of the nominees and a witness.
+5. The electionelection of representatives is organised every year on the last month of the term of office.
+The voting process for the election of post-doctoral researchers’ representatives is carried out by ballot paper created by the Scientific Board's Management Assistance, which will be available on the myCES platform.
+The ballot paper will include the eligible postdoctoral researchers; each postdoctoral researcher can vote in only one colleague; the researcher with most votes is elected representative and the researcher obtaining the second highest number of votes is elected deputy representative; in case of a tie of 3 or more nominees, a second round is carried out; in case of a tie between 2 nominees (or 3 or more nominees in the second round), the representative organises a draw in the presence of the nominees and a witness.

 Article 7